MarvinChung/Orbeez-SLAM/Custom.md

 ```

 ## Write a config file for your program
-The config files are under configs.
+The config files are under `configs`.
 Put your config file under your folder.
 You can refer to other config file.
 ```
 cd configs/<Monocular/RGB-D>
 mkdir <custom-dataset>